 In his free time Ryan enjoys cheering for his beloved Carolina Panthers and stays active by playing in a variety of recreational sports leagues, fishing, hiking, and, when the weather is nice, playing as much golf as possible.

 Ryan enjoys working with Eco Terra because it provides him the opportunity to use his work ethic and determination to succeed with a company whose goals align with his views on conservation and making a positive impact on the environment.

 NCLSS, CPSS, EI

-Ellie currently fills the role of administrative assistant for EcoTerra.
-Ellie graduated from Wayne State University with a B.A. in Political Science.
-Throughout her career, Ellie has predominantly worked with non-profit organizations, helping fundraise, organize events, and volunteering with children in Inner-city Detroit.
-This work has created a passion for helping others, providing a better tomorrow for future generations.
+Ellie plays a critical role for Eco Terra by supporting both the Sales and Operations teams.
+Her passion also centers around landowner relations.
+Ellie graduated from Wayne State University with a Bachelor of Arts in political science.
+Throughout her career, Ellie has predominantly worked with non-profit organizations helping fundraise, organizing events, and volunteering with children in inner-city Detroit.
+This work has created a passion for helping others and providing a better tomorrow for future generations.

 During Ellie’s free time, she enjoys being outdoors, playing tennis and golf, volunteering, and spending time with family and friends.

 Robbie Bentley is the Director of GIS at Eco Terra.
 He primarily focuses on geospatial analysis and production and provides support for research, evaluation, and project identification development for our mitigation projects.
 Robbie’s long-term goal is to contribute to our planet’s future by providing tangible solutions to address pressing environmental challenges.